-The file is subdivided in <app> sections, with each section specifying parameters for a served mobile app.
-To be able to send notifications through FCM, each app must specify its own API key (obtainable through Google's Developer Console).
+The file is subdivided in <app> sections, with each section specifying parameters for a served mobile or web app.
+To be able to send notifications through FCM, each app must specify its own service JSON file (obtainable through Google's Developer Console).
 For testing purposes, each app may be configured for dry run, i.e. send notifications to Google but avoid their delivery to the device.

-As discussed in §5.2.2, each app configuration may also specify a list of (Java) regular expressions to be used to validate trigger expressions.
+As discussed in §5.4.2, each app configuration may also specify a list of (Java) regular expressions to be used to validate trigger expressions.
 If omitted, no trigger will be accepted for the app.